Shen-Language/shen-sources/doc/port-performance.md

 pairs, strings, and vectors.
 The identity test makes equal symbols, booleans, the empty list, and identical compound objects return immediately.

-A port must not replace structural equality with identity equality in the general case.
-Independently constructed equal lists, strings, tuples, and vectors must continue to compare as required by Shen.
+Identity equality is not a replacement for structural equality in the general case.
+Independently constructed equal lists, strings, tuples, and vectors still compare as required by Shen.

 ## Kernel functions worth overriding